krwiniarski/Py-Practice/README.md

 # Py-Practice
-A collection of programs I've created while learning Python
+A collection of small programs I've created while learning different aspects of Python